-Since each feature's shape is characterized as a d-dimensional vector shown in Fig. 2d, we can evaluate the similarity in shape between two features by computing the Euclidean distance of the shape vectors in \mathbb{R}^d .
-Thus, when processing a query skyline and its features, we use a k-d tree containing the database features for efficient retrieval of nearby shape vectors [10].
+Since each feature's shape is characterized as a ddimensional vector shown in Figure 2d, we can evaluate the similarity in shape between two features by computing the Euclidean distance of the shape vectors in \mathbb{R}^d .
+Thus, when processing a query skyline and its features, we use a k-d tree containing the database features for efficient retrieval of nearby shape vectors [8].
 Since the k-d tree does not depend on the query features at all, it can be precomputed offline and stored.
 Doing so allows for matches to be performed in a matter of seconds.

 To perform a match, we examine each query feature and index into the k-d tree.
 We retrieve all database skylines containing a feature within distance D from the query feature, and any database skyline with such a feature receives a vote.
 Since rare features are more discriminative than common features, we weigh a feature's vote using a function of the number of database skylines it votes for.
-More specifically, we weigh each vote by its inverse document frequency defined as

-User-Driven Geolocation of Untagged Desert Imagery Using Digital Elevation Models where f_q and f_d are query and database features respectively and S is the set of all database skylines.
+More specifically, we weigh each vote by its inverse document frequency defined as where f_q and f_d are query and database features respectively and S is the set of all database skylines.